dotnet/fsharp/README.md

 #### Contributing

-Guidelines for contributions to the F# compiler, library, and Visual F# IDE tools can be found [here](CONTRIBUTING.md).
+Guidelines for contributions to the F# compiler, library, and Visual F# IDE tools can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) document.

 How we label issues and PRs:  https://github.com/dotnet/roslyn/wiki/Labels-used-for-issues

 This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
 This code of conduct has been [adopted by many other projects](http://contributor-covenant.org/adopters/).
 For more information see the [Code of conduct](https://github.com/Microsoft/visualfsharp/wiki/Code-of-Conduct).

 If you would like to contribute to the F# ecosystem more generally see the F# Software Foundation's [Community Projects](http://fsharp.org/community/projects/) pages.

+### Using Nightly Releases of Visual F# Tools

+To setup Visual Studio to use the latest nightly releases of the Visual F# Tools, follow the [Using CI Builds](https://github.com/Microsoft/visualfsharp/wiki/Using-CI-Builds) instructions.

 ### Using CI Builds